 Bees are important for pollination.
 They pick pollen up from one plant and introduce it to another as they go about collecting nectar.
 This is a fact most people know.
 And, it stands to reason that a big, fat, hairy bee, like the carpenter bee, is even more important.
 Carpenter bees, just like bumble bees and honey bees, are beneficial insects.
-Unfortunately, carpenter bees do something not so beneficial when they come into Nashville yards.
+Unfortunately, carpenter bees in Nashville do something not so beneficial when they come into yards.
 These bees bore tunnels in wood.
 Today, we're going to take a look at how and why they do this, and discuss how much damage they can do to your Nashville home over time.

 Why Carpenter Bees Damage Wood

 When considering how much damage these insects can do, you have to take a moment to think about why they do it.
 Unlike termites, carpenter bees don't eat wood.
 So, they're not going to eat you out of house and home.
 They bore tiny, 6-inch tunnels in which to create a nest for their larvae.
 These tunnels are a little bigger than a dime, and are just as round as a dime.
 A carpenter bee will often create the entrance to these tunnels on the bottom side of wood timbers.
 It will fly upward, turn, and grip the wood.
 Then, it will tunnel a short distance upward and turn at a right angle to tunnel for about 4 more inches.
 If you only have one bee visit your property, one time, it isn't going to do a lot of damage.
 The problem is that you can have several carpenter bees target your home if there are conditions that attract them.
 And, if carpenter bees come year after year, they will extend old tunnels.
 Pest professionals have measured tunnels that have extended as much as ten feet.
 In a moment, we'll discuss some factors that can make carpenter bees want to live on (or inside) your property but, first, let's take a closer look at how they damage wood.

 How Carpenter Bees Damage Wood